mkoeppen/page-quality-monitor/README.md

 - [ ] make Parent Select searchable
 - [ ] sort items in parent select
 - [ ] save table sorting in local storage
+- [ ] LCP, FID, CLS sort by number not by string

 # beta